Skip to main content

 Early Childhood Education

-AWSAR operates Early Childhood Education and Care Centres providing a strong foundation for children's cognitive, emotional, social, and physical development.
+AWSAR operates Early Childhood Education and Care Centres providing school readiness, foundational literacy, nutrition support, and child-friendly learning environments.

 🧱